dc-srap

 Domain model

-DCTAP for SRAP
+DCTAP

 SRAP is expressed in a table format as a Dublin Core Tabular Application Profile (TAP).
-The TAP expresses the main elements of SRAP in a structured, machine actionable format that can be used for data creation and for basic data validation.
+The TAP expresses the above elements of SRAP in a structured, machine actionable format that can be used for data creation and for basic data validation.
 The TAP includes details on value types of the properties, like “date” and “string”, and has notes on usage.
 Refer to the TAP for specific information on properties used, values, and recommended value lists to use.

 The following term prefixes are used in this document and in the TAP document: